DemocracyEarth/blockchain/README.md

 Our goal is to create the smallest possible chain able to store the largest quantity of social political interactions.
 The aim is to develop it in the least amount of lines under the most widespread development language.
 Inspired by the [Naivechain](https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54) project developed by [Lucas Hartikk](http://github.com/lhartikk), this project is meant strictly for research purposes and is not meant to be put in live production as it is right now.
 In a similar fashion to what Minix was for Linux, it is to be used for learning as we don't see the tech mature enough yet for resisting Nation-State actors.

-# Naivechain - a blockchain implementation in 200 lines of code

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.